-ss.
-The items submitted should include: completed application form giv ritten consent from property owner ving permission to conduct façade provements. olor photographs of existing nditions ☐ Sa mples of materials and colors to be used illu y other documentation necessary to strate the visual impact of the proposed bject completion schedule. lic pro abo the con der Co ne ap abmit two competitive proposals from ensed and bonded contractors.
-These oposals should give detailed information out the work to be done, the costs, and exproject completion schedule.
-Any intractor that has submitted a competitive tailed estimate may be used.
-Intractors cannot be changed unless the proposals have been submitted and proved by the Façade Grant committee. coi wo mu wners or merchants who are in natracting business and intend to perform ork on their own properties or businesses, ast furnish at least one proposal other an their own to be done. wo wil as Ma are do the pro wners and merchants may also perform ork on their own buildings; however, they I not be reimbursed for time while acting contractor and/or installing material.
-Atterial costs and labor of employees be reimbursable; however, acumentation must be produced for the number of hours worked on the oject by the employees, the rate of the of the employees' social security tembers etc.
+pro ocess.
+The items submitted should include: A completed application form Written consent from property owner giving permission to conduct façade improvements.
+Color photographs of existing conditions Samples of materials and colors to be used Any other documentation necessary to illustrate the visual impact of the proposed project completion schedule.
+Submit two competitive proposals from licensed and bonded contractors.
+These proposals should give detailed information about the work to be done, the costs, and the project completion schedule.
+Any contractor that has submitted a competitive detailed estimate may be used.
+Contractors cannot be changed unless new proposals have been submitted to the Façade Grant Committee.
+Owners or merchants who are in contracting business and intend to perform work on their own properties or businesses, must furnish at least one proposal other than their own to be done.
+Owners and merchants may also perform work on their own buildings; however, they will not be reimbursed for their time while acting as contractor and/or installing material.
+Material costs and labor of employees are reimbursable; however, documentation must be produced for the number of hours worked on the project by the employees, the rate of pay of the employees' social security numbers etc.